 Dudutech at Flamingo Horticulture

-Dudutech, before joining Bioline Agrosciences in 2021, epitomised the Flamingo ethic of long-term sustainability and is committed to producing products which contribute positively to the health and wellbeing of society.
-Supplying 17 different indigenous biological control products into the Flamingo farms, Dudutech has helped instill a culture of low pesticide farming.
+Dudutech, before joining Bioline Agrosciences in 2021, epitomised the Flamingo ethic of long-term sustainability and their committment to producing products that contribute positively to the health and wellbeing of society.
+Supplying 17 different indigenous biological control products into the Flamingo farms, Dudutech helped instil a culture of low pesticide farming.
 By identifying the major causes of pesticide use and designing integrated biological solutions to reduce reliance on these chemicals, Dudutech facilitated a 90% reduction in synthetic pesticide use in roses between 2003 and 2013.

 The increase in soil fertility and reduction in pesticide use has brought about other, excellent benefits for horticulture.
 Spraying with synthetic pesticides stresses plants and reduces photosynthetic activity and plant growth.
 With fewer sprays in the crops, there is an increase in production and quality; bigger, shinier, more disease-resistant leaves, and better post-harvest storage characteristics.
 Improved soil fertility resulting from a diversity of beneficial organisms and extra organic matter creates a living soil that interacts positively with the plants, increasing root volume, fertiliser and water uptake, and growing a stronger plant that is more productive and resistant to diseases.
 This reduces reliance on synthetic fertilisers and results in a higher nutrient value product with better storage properties.